 The introduction of low-fat products added more sugar to our diet.
 It was a way for companies to mask the lack of flavor in low-fat foods.
 They used loads of sugar to replace the fat.

 When it comes to fats, the ones you need to avoid are the poly-unsaturated ones like canola, corn and the like.
 These oils are highly processed, mostly man-made and have shown to cause inflammation, clogged arteries and a slew of other diseases including a higher incidence of cancer.
 The other fat to avoid is the trans-fats that are in highly processed foods.

-3. Not Drinking Enough Water and Replacing Necessary Electrolytes
+3. Not Drinking Enough Water And Forgetting To Replace Necessary Electrolytes

-On a low carb, ketogenic plan you will be changing your body from being a glucose (sugar) burner, to a fat (ketone) burner.
+On a low carb, ketogenic plan, you will be changing your body from being a glucose (sugar) burner, to fat (ketone) burner.
 This means you MUST drink plenty of water to flush out all that excess fat and by-products that your body is releasing.

 4. Going Overboard with Proteins

 When you begin to eat low carb, there is a tendency to think you could eat all the proteins you want.
 Unfortunately, there is never a license to binge.
 If you end up eating too much protein, the excess will be stored as fat.

 This is why some people don’t understand why they are not losing weight as steadily on a low carb plan.
 They assume they are doing things by the book.
 However, a closer look at what they are consuming may show that they are having way too much protein.